 - Eat well – try to avoid unhealthy comfort food, healthy food is a great source of energy which will help you keep warm and help you get the nutrients and vitamins needed to stay well

 - Get a flu jab – the flu vaccination is offered free of charge to certain groups to ensure that they are protected against catching flu and developing serious complications

 - A well-stocked medicine cabinet will help you deal with minor illnesses and ailments throughout the winter period.
 Here are some of our essentials.

 - Visit your local pharmacy for advice about a range of common winter ailments including aches and pains, sore throat, coughs, colds, flu and earache

 - Is it a cold or is it flu?
 Know the difference between the two and understand how you can treat these common conditions at home

 - Choose the right NHS service.
-If you need medical help but it’s not a 999 emergency, call NHS 111 for advice and support.
 This leaflet provides signposting advice and provides guidance on what to have in your medicine cabinet.